 - The multicast maps would cause spoke-to-spoke IPsec sessions to be established immediately, resulting in a full mesh of IPsec sessions;

-- Multicast replication on spoke routers might become a problem if you use low-end platforms as spoke routers;
+- Multicast replication on spoke routers might become a (CPU) problem if you use low-end platforms as spoke routers;

 - Routing protocol updates would be sent over all those multicast maps, resulting in even more work for the spoke routers.